shootTheLuck/Custom-Elements/README.md

 ## A Collection of Custom UI Elements in Vanilla Javascript
-Dependency-free and fairly simple ui widgets.
+Dependency-free and fairly simple ui widgets (some of which should probably not be widgets at all, but here we are).

 Goals for each are:
 1. to conform to Custom Element specifications,
 2. to be styleable in the normal way,
-3. be themeable via `document.documentElement.setAttribute("window-theme", "theme-name");`
+3. to be themeable via `document.documentElement.setAttribute("window-theme", "theme-name");`
 4. to be easy and sane to use
-Would love to receive any feedback, issues, or contributions!
+Would **love** to receive any feedback, issues, or contributions!

 #### Custom HTML Elements:
 ApplicationWindow [demo](https://shoottheluck.github.io/CustomElements/ApplicationWindow)<br>